Kuraikari/RNGMatrix/README.md

 5. Create a new pull request.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the Unlicense.
 See the [LICENSE](LICENSE) file for details.

 ---